RestfulBlue/indexer/readme.md

 supported.
 We probably also want to search to phrases which contains space, for example we want to find ```lo wo``` in a ```hello world ``` document.
 In order to do that - we have to split query by space - `lo` and `wo`.
-After that - we'll find documents that contains both them and merge inverted index of their positions with shifting.
+After that - we'll find documents that contains both them and merge inverted indexes of their positions with shifting.
 We shift ```lo``` inverted index by 3 to the right and then intersect it with ```wo``` inverted index.